VianneyMI/monggregate/readme.md

 ## Roadmap

-As of now, the package covers 50% of the available stages and 20% of the available operators.
+As of now, the package covers around 40% of the available stages and 25% of the available operators.
+I would argue, that the most important stages and operators are probably covered but this is subjective.
 The goal is to quickly reach 100% of both stages and operators.
 The source code integrates most of the online MongoDB documentation.
 If the online documentation evolves, it will need to be updated here as well.
 The current documentation is not consistent throughout the package it will need to be standardized later on.